MicrosoftDocs/msteams-docs/msteams-platform/get-started/first-message-extension.md

 If you wish to skip this section for now, you can [run your app locally](#run-your-app-locally).

-A message extension uses the [Bot Framework](https://docs.botframework.com) to allow the user to interact with your service via a conversation.
+A messaging extension uses the [Bot Framework](https://docs.botframework.com) to allow the user to interact with your service via a conversation.
 After scaffolding, your project will look like this:

 :::image type="content" source="../assets/images/teams-toolkit-v2/msgextn-file-layout.png" alt-text="File layout of a bot project.":::

 The bot code is stored in the `bot` directory.
-The `bots/messageExtensionBot.js` is the main entry point for the message extension.
+The `bots/messageExtensionBot.js` is the main entry point for the messaging extension.

 > [!Tip]
 > Familiarize yourself with bots outside of Teams before you integrate your first bot within Teams.
 You can find more information about bots by reviewing the [Azure Bot Service](/azure/bot-service/bot-builder-basics?view=azure-bot-service-4.0&preserve-view=true) tutorials.